l1npengtul/boreum/syntax/1-Basics.md

 ### 1.3.1 Option and Result

-Option and Result are both returned from maps using `Union`s, mentioned later.
+Option and Result are both returned from maps using `Variant`s, mentioned later.
 They can be used in a `when` expression for pattern matching.
 Otherwise, they are used as they would be in Rust, and is the ideal way of handling errors/missing values.
 (No unwinding!)